-Murder trial at center of sanctuary cities debate nears conclusion
+Trial of undocumented immigrant in Kate Stenlie killing nears end

 A case at the heart of the sanctuary cities debate

-The case of Garcia Zarate, an undocumented Mexican immigrant, drew widespread national attention because he'd been deported from the United States five times.

-Before the shooting, officials in San Francisco, a so-called sanctuary city, had released him from custody instead of turning him over to immigration authorities.
+Before the shooting, officials in San Francisco, a so-called sanctuary city, had released Garcia Zarate from custody instead of turning him over to immigration authorities.
 Freya Horne, chief legal counsel to the San Francisco County Sheriff, said in a 2015 interview that he was let go because there was no legal cause to detain the suspect.

 Steinle's family filed a lawsuit in 2016 alleging that San Francisco and its former sheriff were partly to blame for Steinle's death, because officials never notified Immigration and Customs Enforcement when Garcia Zarate was released from a local jail in April 2015.
 City officials have said they're not liable for a former inmate's actions.
 A federal judge dismissed the family's claims against San Francisco and former Sheriff Ross Mirkarimi earlier this year.